GATES-Lab/GATES_LPDM_emulator/README.md

 - jumps: hours back to load (by default the time of the footprint, `jump=0`, is added automatically)
 - variables_nopast: variables to be loaded only for jump=0, though I haven't used it in a while and could be deprecated?
 - topog: whereas to add topography as a variable
-- others: Other non-met variables that could be added to the inputs, eg lat/lon coords of each node, the euclidean distance... "x_coords", "y_coords" are the numerical indeces of each node, passing `centered_coords=True` returns 0,0 as the center otherwise 0,0 is the South-West corner - for best practice pass as True
+- others: Other non-met variables that could be added to the inputs, eg lat/lon coords of each node, the euclidean distance... see below

 ```